-The role is often very varied, as it can involve working from an office, attending and organising recruitment events, and liasing with companies and prospective employees to ensure that the right people are being recruited.
+The role is often very varied, as it can involve working from an office, attending and organising recruitment events, and liaising with companies and prospective employees to ensure that the right people are being recruited.

 Work in recruitment is very rewarding, as you can see people you hand picked for a role do well in the industry, and follow them through their career and other roles in the future.

-Human Resources roles can also include working in the Training & Development of exisiting talent within a company.
+Human Resources roles can also include working in the Training & Development of existing talent within a company.
 These roles are designed to ensure that those working for the company are boosted from new starters through their career paths in the company in order to fulfill senior positions in the future.

-The work involves liasing with employees in order to understand their skills and where they might require additional training or help, organising their development, and implementing the changes in order to benefit the individual as well as the company itself.
+The work involves liaising with employees in order to understand their skills and where they might require additional training or help, organising their development, and implementing the changes in order to benefit the individual as well as the company itself.